janeduncan/GymWebApp/planning/notes_etc/MOSCOW.md

 #### SHOULD (Extensions)

 * [ ] Classes could have a maximum capacity, and users can only be added while there is space remaining.
 * [ ] The gym could be able to give its members Premium or Standard membership.
 Standard members can only be signed up for classes during off-peak hours.
+CODE WRITTEN - DOESN'T TIE UP WITH WEB!

 #### COULD (Additional stuff)

 * [x] Add trainer class.
 * [x] Add studio class.
-* [ ] Add membership class (instead of membership being in Member class)
+* [ ] Add membership class (instead of membership being in Member class) CODE WRITTEN - BUT NOT IMPLEMENTED!
-* [ ] Add a page with instructors portrait/contact information.
+* [x] Add a page with instructors portrait/contact information.
-* [ ] Add email/phone number to Member class.
-* [ ] Make page responsive (desktop & mobile).